LdMe/MERN_example_project_backend/README.md

-# Mern example backend project
+# Node.js example backend project

 This project is made for students to have a reference to start from.
 It is not finished.